nateeo/voxspell-2.0/README.md

 If you qualify for the next level (getting 9 out of 10 on the quiz) and then review the one word you got wrong, you still have access to the video reward and next level.

+###achievements
+You can unlock achievements by completing levels and doing other things!
+Basically improving your spelling and advancing through the levels will net you achievements.
+For full information, see the manual.

 ###statistics
 The stats are intended for parents/teachers to review the words that the user has gotten wrong.
 A brief display of the words spelt during the current level will appear at the end.